kuhumcst/glossematics/pedestal-sp.md

 * `dk.cst.pedestal-sp.interceptors`: helpful Pedestal interceptors for SAML-authentication.
 * `dk.cst.pedestal-sp.example`: an example web service using the SAML routes and interceptors.

----

 Like Pedestal itself, `Pedestal-sp` is configured using a config map containing just a few required keys, mostly related to encryption.
-Before consumption, the base config expanded using `dk.cst.pedestal-sp/expand-conf` and passed on to the `dk.cst.pedestal-sp/saml-routes` function - as well as any of the interceptors in `dk.cst.pedestal-sp.interceptors` that you choose to use.
+Before consumption, the base config expanded using `dk.cst.pedestal-sp/expand-conf` and passed on to the `dk.cst.pedestal-sp/saml-routes` function - as well as any of the interceptors in `dk.cst.pedestal-sp.interceptors` that you may choose to use.

 ### Mock IdP
 While developing your SAML SP, your probably want a mock IdP to develop up against.
 I followed the instructions at [quephird/saml-test](